AIDA-Saskatchewan-polytechnic/git-assignment/tutorials.md

 This is Brijesh Gohil, I have gone through all the major Git tutorials which includes Branching, Merging, Rebasing, etc. Lessons were designed in such a way that there were more than enough tutorials & practice questions to learn the lessons thoroughly.

 I'm Fathima Asharaf.
 Git Immerse has a lots of git commands which I find very helpful and easy to understand.
 Also, got to setup and work with ruby.
 I came across a lot of basic commands like add, init, commit and created new repository and pushing it to GitHub.
 I find this tutorials to be very effecting and beginner-friendly.

+I am Rohit Kumar.
+I went through all of the major git lessons, including those on branching, merging, rebasing, and other topics.
+All of the questions were simple to answer because the directions, from beginner to advanced levels, were clear and straightforward.
+I quickly learned all the fundamentals of git, but if we want to examine a particular step, i must start from scratch.